 - start tomorrow

-- blame my circumstances
+- blame my circumstances on others or on conditions beyond my control

 - tolerate mediocrity